tenzir/tenzir/web/blog/mobilizing-zeek-logs/index.md

 The above one-file-per-log format is not conducive to stream processing because a critical piece of information is missing: the type of the log (or *schema*), which is only contained in the file name.
 So you can't just ship the data away and infer the type later at ease.
-And carrying the filename around in a side channel is cumbersome.
+And passing the filename around through a side channel is cumbersome.
 Enter [JSON streaming logs](https://github.com/corelight/json-streaming-logs).
 This package adds two new fields: `_path` with the log type and `_write_ts` with the timestamp when the log was written.
-For example, the old `http.log` is now has an additional field `{"_path": "http" , ...}`.
+For example, the old `http.log` now has an additional field `{"_path": "http" , ...}`.
 This makes it a lot easier to consume, because you can now concatenate the entire output and multiplex it over a single stream.